dmlc/treelite/docs/index.rst

 Depending on your use cases, simply compiling the prediction subroutine into `machine code <https://en.wikipedia.org/wiki/Machine_code>`_ may boost the performance noticeably.
+(See the benchmark section below.)
 In addition, treelite supports additional optimizations that improves performance while preserving the ensemble model.

 ******************
 How treelite works